featuremine/tutorials/market-data01-feedhandler/README.md

                                     encoding.size(), encoding.data(),
                                     &error);
 ```
 For performance reasons I wanted to use string_view instead of using strings as the c++ unordered_map keep to avoid performing a string copy.
 This feature now exists in C++20, however, I wanted to keep the code compatible with older standards.
-For this, I performed a look up of the just defined stream to obtain a persistent string_view from libyamal.
+For this, I performed a look up of the just defined stream to obtain a persistent string_view from libytp.
 ```c++
 ytp_announcement_lookup(mco.yamal, stream, &seqno, &psz, &peer,
                         &csz, &channel, &esz, &encoding, &original,